AlvieTheGreat/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 6:creates a directory named my_first_directory in the /tmp/ directory script 7:moves the file betty from /tmp/ to /tmp/my_first_directory script 8:delete the file betty
+script 6:creates a directory named my_first_directory in the /tmp/ directory script 7:moves the file betty from /tmp/ to /tmp/my_first_directory script 8:delete the file betty script 9:delete the directory my_first_directory that is in the /tmp directory